hesusruiz/PrivacyCredentials/docs/architecture/ar-overview.md

 When making the validation in the server the verifier mobile has to send the certificate to the server, and this is represented by the new arrow in the diagram.
 The arrow is red because there is personal data involved.
 The entity receiving the personal data should comply with all applicable regulations.

 From the diagram it is easy to see that the existence of a blockchain network does not have any influence in how personal data should be handled by all actors involved.

+## Revocation of certificates

+Revocation is normally a very rare event compared to the total number of credentials issued.
+Actually, in practice in the paper world it is very difficult to implement a real-time verification of paper credentials.

+In the digital world, revocation is typically implemented with revocation lists, which are checked in real-time by the verifier application.
+With centralised technology it is very difficult to implement real-time verification of credentials without leaking information to the server where the revocation list is stored.
+Typically, the revocation list is managed by the same entity that issued the credential, giving the opportunity to this entity to track usage at the individual level of the credentials that were issued, knowing where and when the credential is used.

+Managing the revocation list in the blockchain brings several benefits.
+When the revocation information is inserted in one of the nodes, it is replicated in all the nodes of the network and it is available for verification in all of them.
+That means that the verifier can securely check in its own node whithout leaking any verification information to any other entity, especifically the issuer of the certificate.
+In addition, the verifier entity can completely manage the availability of its own node (or nodes), without reliance on the availability of any server operated by a third party.

+However, a lot of care should be taken with the information of the certificate that is used in the revocation list, because that information will be permanent in the blockchain.
+If the revocation identifier is derived in some way from the personal information in the credential (e.g. hashes calculated using information in the credential), then there may be risks of reidentification in the long term, especially for credentials of a very small size and with a small number of fields.

+In the PrivacyCredentials system each credential has a **U**niversally **U**nique **ID**entifier version 4 (UUID) as defined in [RFC 4122](https://datatracker.ietf.org/doc/html/rfc4122#section-4.4).
+This UUID is completely urelated to the rest of the information in the credential and reduces the possibility of many typs of attacks.